 For those who want to choose their specs, this laptop offers up to 4 million different configurations to give video editors their choice in ports, speakers, graphics cards, and more.

 But how do you decide what you need?
-To make that easier, we have laid out the components you should pay attention to.
+To make that easier, we have laid out the components you should pay attention to when choosing a good laptop for video editing.
 Once you have a handle on the most important specs for the type of editing you are doing, then you can decide which aspects are essential and budget accordingly.

 The processor you use and how well it runs is a major factor in whether your laptop will work for your editing purposes.
 For video, you’ll be running applications that tend to use all the cores of a multi-core CPU.

-You need to have an idea of the editing software you will use so you know how much processing power you will require.
+You would need to have an idea of the editing software you will use so you know how much processing power you will require on your editing laptop.
 For Adobe Premiere Pro and Apple Final Cut Pro, the more power you have, the better.